 The fair values of the financial assets and financial liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties.
-Methods and assumptions used to estimate the fair values are consistent with those used for the financial year 2020-21.
-The following methods and assumptions were used to estimate the fair values i) The fair value of investments in mutual fund units is based on the Net Asset Value ('NAV') as stated by the issuers of these mutual fund units in the published statements as at Balance Sheet date, NAV represents the price at which the issuer will issue further units of mutual fund and the price at which issuers will redeem such units from the investors, ii) The carrying amount of financial assets and financial liabilities measured at amortized cost in these financial statements are at reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled, iii) The carrying amounts of current financial assets and current financial liabilities approximate their fair value mainly due to their short term nature,
+Methods and assumptions used to estimate the fair values are consistent with those used for the financial year 2021-22.
+The following methods and assumptions were used to estimate the fair values

+The fair value of investments in mutual fund units (if any) is based on the Net Asset Value ('NAV') as stated by the issuers of these mutual fund units in the published statements as at Balance Sheet date.
+NAV represents the price at which the issuer will issue further units of mutual fund and the price at which issuers will redeem such units from the investors.
+The carrying amount of financial assets and financial liabilities measured at amortized cost in these financial statements are at reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.

+iii) The carrying amounts of current financial assets and current financial liabilities approximate their fair value mainly due to their short term nature.

-During the financial year 2021-22 and 2020-21, there were no transfers between Level 1, Level 2 and Level 3 fair value measurements, a) Market Risk
+\ During the financial year 2022-23 and 2021-22, there were no transfers between Level 1, Level 2 and Level 3 fair value measurements.